mollybostic/cleaning-data-assignment/codebook.md

 2. **Activity** - A factor that identifies the activity being performed
 	> Values: Walking, WalkingUpStairs, WalkingDownStairs, Sitting, Standing, Lying

-	***The following feature variables are each an average of the values collected for the test subject and activity specified in the data row.
+	***The feature variables below (#3 - #68) are each an average of the values collected for the test subject and activity specified in the data row.
 For each, the value is a numeric normalized and bounded within [-1, 1]***

 3. **MeanBodyAccelerationXAxis** - The mean of the body acceleration on the X axis.